 This is why the early years of a mortgage feel like you're barely making progress.
 On a 30-year $300,000 mortgage at 7%, your first payment of $1,996 is split as: $1,750 interest, $246 principal.
 Two years in, it's still $1,729 interest and $267 principal.
 You've made 24 payments totaling $47,904 — but your balance has only dropped by about $6,000.

-The front-loading effect: On a $300,000 mortgage at 7% for 30 years, you pay more in interest than principal for the first 22 years of the loan.
-It's only in years 23–30 that principal payments exceed interest payments each month.
+The front-loading effect: On a $300,000 mortgage at 7% for 30 years, you pay more in interest than principal for approximately the first 20 years.
+It's only from around year 21 onward that principal payments exceed interest each month.

 Reading an Amortization Schedule